matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 or `world_readable`, or vice versa), then clients MUST rotate their outbound Megolm session before sending more messages.

-Clients SHOULD show a visual indication to users that their encrypted messages may be shared with future room members in this way.
+Clients SHOULD show an indication to users that their encrypted messages may be shared with future room members in this way.

 Recipients SHOULD keep a record of the `shared_history` flag for each